-Additionally, you will find the full sum you need to transfer, including the additional buffer amount for international transfer and our opening fee.
+Additionally, you will find the full sum you need to transfer, the additional buffer amount for international transfer and our opening fee here.
 Please only transfer the exact amount as stated in the document.

-There are several possibilities on how to make the money transfer.
-Please check the Transfer document for the maximum number of transfers you can make to the account.
+Be sure to check the Transfer document for the maximum number of transfers you can make to the account.

 Now that you have the blocking confirmation, you are ready for your visa appointment.

-- If your visa is approved, the process of unblocking your account can begin after you arrive in Germany:
+If your visa is approved, the process of unblocking your account can begin after you arrive in Germany:

-Depending on your country of origin you might be required to go through a process of an identity check before you can unblock your account and set-up the monthly payouts.
+Depending on your nationality, you might be required to go through an identity check process before you start receiving monthly payouts.
 If this step is applicable to you, you will automatically see different alternatives on your profile.
 The alternatives include:

 Opening a current account

-Next you need to open a regular bank account, also known as a current account or Girokonto in Germany.
+Next, you need to open a regular bank account, also known as a current account or Girokonto.
 You can use this account for your daily life in Germany to make or receive payments.
-It will also be the main bank account you will use to receive the monthly payouts from your blocked account.
+This is also where you will receive the monthly payouts from your blocked account.

 Set-up your payouts